MicrosoftDocs/entra-docs/docs/identity/authentication/concept-registration-mfa-sspr-combined.md

 ### Delete security info from My Account

-A user who has previously set up at least one method navigates to [https://aka.ms/mysecurityinfo](https://aka.ms/mysecurityinfo).
+A user who has previously set up at least one method navigates to [Security info](https://aka.ms/mysecurityinfo).
 The user chooses to delete one of the previously registered methods.
 When finished, the user no longer sees that method on the Security info page.

 ### Change the default method from My Account

-A user who has previously set up at least one method that can be used for multifactor authentication navigates to [https://aka.ms/mysecurityinfo](https://aka.ms/mysecurityinfo).
+A user who has previously set up at least one method that can be used for multifactor authentication navigates to [Security info](https://aka.ms/mysecurityinfo).
 The user changes the current default method to a different default method.
 When finished, the user sees the new default method on the Security info page.

 ### Switch directory